amrios/z370-g_vanilla/README.md

 ### Issues and Contributions

 You can use GitHub's issue tab in the repo if you have questions or have a bugs to report.
-There is no guarantee that your problem is going to recieve attention or not.
+There is no guarantee that your problem is going to receive attention or not.

 ### Older Versions

-A wiki page is available, detailing what systems the configuration file was confirmed working on.
+A wiki page is available, detailing what systems the configuration file was confirmed working on during testing.

 I tried to organize OpenCore upgrades and major + minor macOS upgrades into seperate branches.

-The way I organized macOS upgrades is kind of different.
-If there isn't a minor version number, imply that branch applies for all minor versions available that has been publicly released.
-If there is a minor version upgrade, the latest minor version is the latest one that will work from the version listed to any newer

-Example: A branch has
-1. 10.13-OC0.5.3
-2. 10.13.4-OC0.5.3
-10.13 branch applies anywhere from initial release 10.13 until 10.13.3.
-10.13.4 applies for 10.13.4 until anywhere newer.

 ### DSDT/SSDT